Written by Dara Birnboim, MS. Reviewed by Diana Licalzi, MS, RD, CDCES

 Let’s kick things off with berries!
 These gems are packed with antioxidants that can significantly improve insulin sensitivity.
 The vibrant colors aren’t just visually appealing; they’re indicative of the rich array of nutrients that can help improve blood sugar levels.

-There is an abundance of evidence to show that eating berries is associated with decreased risk of developing type 2 diabetes.
+There is abundant evidence that eating berries is associated with a decreased risk of developing type 2 diabetes.
 For example, a systematic review and meta-analysis conducted by Guo et al. found that those who consumed berries on a regular basis had an 18% reduction in risk of developing type 2 diabetes.
 The researchers also found that with every 17g/day increase in berry intake, the risk of type 2 diabetes decreased by 5%!
-So, not only are berries delicious, but they are also great for preventing and reversing type 2 diabetes.
+[1] So, not only are berries delicious, but they are also great for preventing and reversing type 2 diabetes.

 2. Chia Seeds

 Chia seeds are a powerhouse of omega-3 fatty acids, antioxidants, magnesium, and fiber.
 Just one ounce of chia seeds provides almost 10 g of fiber.
-Beyond their impressive nutritional profile, chia seeds can contribute to better heart health and positively affect insulin sensitivity.
+Beyond their impressive nutritional profile, chia seeds can support heart health and improve insulin sensitivity.

 A systematic review and meta-analysis demonstrated that chia intake in various forms and dosages can increase omega-3 levels, ALA, and EPA, in addition to improving the lipid profile in adults.
 So, intake of chia appears to have a protective effect on lipid profile, decreasing total cholesterol, bad (LDL) cholesterol, and triglycerides and increasing good (HDL) cholesterol.
 [2] Given the close relationship between dyslipidemia and type 2 diabetes, the observed improvements in lipid profile associated with chia intake could contribute to lowering the risk of complications associated with type 2 diabetes.